Joe’s Blog: Significant late week storm (TUE-11/1)

 Forecast:

 Today: Sunny and warm.
-Breezy in the afternoon with highs in the mid to upper 70s.
+Breezy in the afternoon with highs in the upper 70s.
 Winds gusting to around 25 mph during the afternoon.

 Tomorrow: Windy and warm.
 Gusts to 40 MPH possible.
 Highs in the mid to upper 70s